Skip to content

 Info

 As a result, each time you run the terminal (bash prompt), your OS will be configured for the best ROS 2 performance.
-Make sure you open your terminal at least one before running any instance of AWSIM (or Editor running the AWSIM).
+Make sure you open your terminal at least once before running any instance of the V2X_E2E Simulator (or the Editor running the V2X_E2E Simulator).

 ROS 2

-AWSIM comes with a standalone flavor of Ros2ForUnity.
-This means that, to avoid internal conflicts between different ROS 2 versions, you shouldn't run the Editor or AWSIM binary with ROS 2 sourced.
+V2X_E2E Simulator comes with a standalone flavor of Ros2ForUnity.
+This means that, to avoid internal conflicts between different ROS 2 versions, you shouldn't run the Editor or V2X_E2E Simulator binary with ROS 2 sourced.

 Warning

-Do not run the AWSIM, Unity Hub, or the Editor with ROS 2 sourced.
+Do not run the V2X_E2E Simulator, Unity Hub, or the Editor with ROS 2 sourced.

-• Make sure that the terminal which you are using to run Unity Hub, Editor, or AWSIM doesn't have ROS 2 sourced.
+• Make sure that the terminal which you are using to run Unity Hub, Editor, or V2X doesn't have ROS 2 sourced.

 • It is common to have ROS 2 sourced automatically with ~/.bashrc or ~/.profile.
 Make sure it is not obscuring your working environment: